1 Fulbright/Masters of Science in Public Health, University of Limerick Award NEW

 Must be holders of an honours bachelor degree, grade 2.1 or above, or a Master’s degree from a Recognised College in a relevant discipline.
 Graduates of any undergraduate degree are eligible to apply.
 Applicants must hold a minimum 2.1 (second-class honours grade 1) result in their first honours bachelor’s degree (NFQ Level 8 or other internationally recognised equivalent).
+Applicants may use the GPA calculator to determine equivalency.
 Awards of 2:2 or less may be considered if applicants demonstrate at least five years of relevant public health work experience.

 The Commission is seeking applicants who:

 - Demonstrate leadership experience, attributes and, or potential;

 - Outline a strong rationale for pursuing a Masters at UL that indicate how a Fulbright to Ireland fits into longer term goals;

 - Demonstrate the benefit of becoming a Fulbrighter; to themselves (personally and professionally), to their discipline, to society, to Ireland, to the Fulbright Program / Commission and to the U.S. when they return;